SHI-Labs/NATTEN/docs/fna/fna-quickstart.md

    `natten.is_fused_na_enabled()`; certain GPU architectures may not support fused NA, and some applications may require unfused NA.
 Read more in [fused vs unfused NA](fused-vs-unfused.md).

-3. Consider using [KV parallelism](kv-parallelism.md) to potentially gain in performance if you can afford additional global memory usage.
-This may slightly affect reproducibility, as KV parallelism makes the computation of `dQ` non-deterministic, but this should rarely affect your training stability.
-Note that KV parallelism is not guaranteed to improve performance in all cases, but it is still a setting worth configuring if you're not bound by memory capacity.
+3. Read more about [KV parallelism](kv-parallelism.md) settings to potentially gain in performance if you can afford additional global memory usage.

 4. Consider using the [Autotuner](autotuner.md) during inference, and possibly during training.